btmannin5132/teach/_sources/projects.md

 <iframe src="https://btmannin5132.github.io/personal/" width="100%" height="700" title="Arduino BLE Web App"></iframe>

-The code for the arduino can be found here:
+The code for the arduino (and the html for the site) can be found [here:](https://github.com/btmannin5132/teach/tree/main/_static/assets/code/Arduino/bt)

 Updating the code to both the html page, and the arduino code is a little annoying for further presets.
-If you would like to add your own presets, feel free to tinker first with the wifi server version found here:
+If you would like to add your own presets, feel free to tinker first with the wifi server version found [here](https://github.com/btmannin5132/teach/tree/main/_static/assets/code/Arduino)

 In this one, you will just connect to the Arduino using your Wi-Fi connections on your device, and then go to the address [198.162.4.1](http://192.168.4.1/) to access the webapp.
 Instructions for adding your own presets are in the code comments.